willbryant/kitchen_sync/SCHEMA.md

 Supported data types
 --------------------

+Kitchen Sync can synchronize data of any type when the database server at the two ends is the same, as long as it uses the same format for input and output of those values.

-In order to support synchronization between different databases, Kitchen Sync parses the database type strings returned by the database server in order to make its own portable interpretation.
+In order to support synchronization between _different_ database servers, Kitchen Sync parses the database type strings returned by the database server in order to make its own portable interpretation.
 At the other end, this standardized representation can be mapped back into a type string that's suitable for the receiving database.
 The parsed type definition is also used to figure out the appropriate serialization format for the actual data as it is transmitted between the two ends.

-The downside of doing all this is that only those types that we have set up a mapping for are currently supported, and so far only types that have an exact or "close enough" equivalent on both MySQL and PostgreSQL have been implemented.
+This means that we implement portable syncing for any types we know how to convert between different database servers, and pass through the non-portable encoding for everything else.

 ### Basic types